UNT offers the most affordable research university education in the state, according to the Texas Higher Education Coordinating Board.

 |Feb.
 15||Summer term|

 Work on campus in a student job.
-More than 3,000 part-time positions are available at UNT, and thousands of other jobs are nearby.
+There are 3,200 part-time positions are available at UNT, and thousands of other jobs are nearby.

 Student Money Management Center provides workshops and confidential counseling to help you manage your finances.